LuanEdCosta/react-memory-game/README.md

 - [x] Create the win message modal
 - [x] Make the game responsive
 - [x] Switch themes
-- [ ] Create controls to be able to play with the keyboard
-- [ ] Animate cards on hover, click and when choose the wrong cards

 ## :man: Author